KaygeeLBK/Hunar-Intern/README.md

 *Power BI Analyst | Data Enthusiast*
 Driven by a passion for data-driven decision-making, I specialize in transforming raw data into meaningful insights using Power BI.
 My expertise includes DAX calculations, Power Query transformations, and interactive dashboard design to solve real-world problems.

-Feel free to connect or explore more projects! 🚀